Mitigating climate change mainly involves reducing the amount of greenhouse gases that are entering the atmosphere. We can attempt this by:

 To achieve the first of these means addressing a wide range of human practices that emit greenhouse gases.

 Here we have listed a wide range of currently available options for reducing net emissions of greenhouse gases by 2030.
-This is adapted from a table in the Working Group III contribution to the IPPC Sixth Assessment Report (AR6), which was released in April 2022 (source table is figure SPM.7).
+This is adapted from figure SPM.7 in the Working Group III contribution to the IPPC Sixth Assessment Report (AR6), which was released in April 2022.
 In the table, the IPCC estimate the potential contribution that each action could make to emission reductions by 2030 as well as the estimated costs (in US dollars) of each action.

 Energy